php-telegram-bot/telegram-bot-manager/README.md

 Apart from the necessary API key, the bot can be easily configured using extra parameters.

 Set the webhook?
 Enable admins?
 Add custom command paths?
-Set up logging?

 **All no problem!**